CEL-240/IW/> day 1 notes.md

 * Interaction of the services
 * Personnel Management
 * Share procurment
+* admiral William Crowe was appointed as charman of joint chief of staff (CJCS)
+* STARTED PRECIPICE TO WHAT THE DOD LOOKS LIKE TODAY
+* JCS AND CJCS ARE REMOVED FROM OPCON

 #### Command and Control
 * Supported Commander (The Guy in charge)
 * Supporting Commander (Control who what when and how)